Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 - **Q20.
 What is `|` doing?** -- **Hint** using `|` in Linux is called "piping"
 - **Q21.
 What is a `.fa` file?
 What is this file format used for?**

 3. Build the `salmon` indices for the downloaded transcriptome.
 You can find the docs with detailed instructions ([here](https://web.archive.org/web/20210118043821/https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode)). **Note**: The index should take ~ 4-5 minutes to build and you do NOT need `decoys.txt`, so leave that part out.
-Adding extra arguments may also cause your machine to run out of memory -- use only the arguments in the tutorial (minus the `decoys.txt` part).
+Adding extra arguments may also cause your machine to run out of memory -- use only the arguments in the tutorial (minus the `decoys.txt` part). **Note**: You should not need more than 450MB to build this index (last tested on Ubuntu 22.04 LTS and 20.04 LTS in June 2022).
+If you find that you are running out of memory (or storage), please double check your index command to ensure it uses the correct file with the `-t` flag.
+If you still find issues during this step, contact Henry and he will assist you.

 ### Part 2: Quantify RNA-Seq data